 Two key elements of Weight Watchers is that it does restrict any food groups and it also focuses on changing behavior towards food.
 Unlike other dieting programs Weight Watchers is all about community and require online or in-person meetings to help keep participants on track.

 2. Mediterranean Diet

-The Mediterranean diet is so much a specific diet, but rather a general way of eating.
+The The Mediterranean Diet: The Complete Guide for Beginners (For Fast Weight Loss, Tips and Tricks, Common Mistakes to Avoid, 60 easy Recipes, Week-long Meal Plan for Lasting Weight Loss) is so much a specific diet, but rather a general way of eating.
 This means there isn’t a specific diet plan, instead, this diet focuses on the types of foods being consumed.
 A traditional Mediterranean diet is made up of a foundation of fresh fruits and vegetables, along with nuts for healthy fat and olive oil.

 The main protein source is fish and seafood, with actual meats being consumed very few times.
 This diet is excellent for anyone but is highly recommended for those concerned of the risk of Parkinson’s and Alzheimer’s as this is a very physical and brain-healthy diet.

 While many diets reduce the amount of meat and fatty foods being consumed, paleo goes in a seemingly backward way.
 The Paleo for Beginners: Essentials to Get Started is either a “love it or hate it” diet for many.
 Those that enjoy it find that they’re never felt better on it, even on other diets, though there is still a large number of people concerned over the amount of meat in it.